+only_accessible

-only_accessible 2 If TRUE, show only accessible paths.
-A path is considered accesible if, at each mutational step (i.e., with the addition of each mutation) fitness increases by at least accessible_th.
-If you set only_accessible = TRUE, the number of genotypes displayed can be much smaller than the number of existing genotypes if many of those genotypes are not accessible via any path. accessible_th The threshold for the minimal change in fitness at each mutation step (i.e., be- tween successive genotypes) to be used if only_accessible = TRUE.
-Other arguments passed to plot.
-Not used for now.
+If TRUE, show only accessible paths.
+A path is considered accessible if, at each mutational step (i.e., with the addition of each mutation) fitness increases by at least accessible_th.
+If you set only_accessible = TRUE, the number of genotypes displayed can be much smaller than the number of existing genotypes if many of these paratrees are not accessible via any note.